IKEA

 Modular System

 In the US market in 2026, the modular NORDLI system has been effectively wound down.
-Multiple owners report being told by IKEA the line is discontinued; the current US offering is consolidated into pre-configured SKUs like this 6-drawer.
+Multiple owners report being told by IKEA the line is discontinued; the current US offering is sold only as fixed pre-configured units (currently a 2-drawer, 4-drawer, and this 6-drawer).
 The European market still sells the modular line where individual chest modules (40 cm wide, 45 cm deep) and separate top-and-plinth pieces can be combined into wider or taller units.
 If you are buying in the US in 2026, treat this as a fixed 6-drawer unit, not a starting point for an expandable system.
 Reddit threads from 2020–2022 referencing modular NORDLI build-outs do not apply to current US inventory.

 Dimensions